What is Athletic Therapy?

 What is an Athletic Therapist?

 A Certified Athletic Therapist provides therapy and rehabilitation services to a wide variety of individuals.
-Such as, individuals in recreation and/or competitive sports.
-Individuals who suffer from sport and non sport related injuries, as well as, acute and chronic injuries.
+Individuals in recreation and/or competitive sports, individuals who suffer from sport and non sport related injuries, as well as, acute and chronic injuries.
 In addition, athletic therapy benefits sports teams, organizations and the general population who are experiencing common aches and pains associated with daily activities.

 Certified Athletic Therapists are highly trained professionals and experts in the areas of: